-Champagne is generally associated with feelings of euphoric excess and the events that prompt them -- weddings, New Year's Eve celebrations, birthdays, promotions.
-Even if you're in the mood to splurge, does that mean giving up on the pursuit of a cheap champagne?
-Certainly not, we'd argue, because there's plenty of good cheap champagne to go around.
+Champagne is generally associated with feelings of euphoric excess and the special occasions that prompt them -- New Year's Eve celebrations, weddings, birthdays, promotions.
+Even if you're in the mood to splurge, that doesn't mean giving up on the pursuit of cheap champagne.

-The challenge, however, lies in knowing what you're buying.
+The challenge lies in knowing what you're buying.

-Cheap champagne ...
-Does such a thing exist?
-During our research we noticed that experts pose this question as well.
-Is cheap champagne really champagne at all?
+But getting to the heart of the matter: Cheap champagne ... does such a thing exist?
+During our research into sparkling wines found in the under-$20 territory we noticed that experts pose this question as well.

 Officially, champagne is sparkling wine produced according to a traditional method (methode Champenoise) first adopted in the Champagne region of France.
-And only sparkling wines that are produced in Champagne, adhere to this process, and meet rigid quality standards may be called Champagne.
-Other bottles of bubbly, although similar in appearance and perhaps in effect, fall under the category of sparkling wine.
-Laws that govern the labeling of wines in the European Union are quite strict, and while other producers may follow the methode Champenoise, this process does not technically produce Champagne.
-Some sparkling wines produced in California may be legally labeled champagne, but in general, sparkling wines bear names that are identified with their country of origin, such as cava from Spain or Asti Spumante and prosecco from Italy.
+And only sparkling wines that are produced in Champagne, adhere to this process, and meet rigid quality standards may be called Champagne (capital "C").
+Other bottles of bubbly, although similar in appearance and perhaps in effect, fall into the category of sparkling wine.
+Laws that govern the labeling of wines in the European Union are quite strict, and while other producers may follow the methode Champenoise, this process alone does not technically produce Champagne.
+Some sparkling wines produced in California may be legally labeled champagne (lower-case "c"), but in general, sparkling wines bear names that are identified with their country of origin, such as Cava from Spain or Asti and Prosecco from Italy.

 Best Cheap Champagne